Skip to main content

 Looking for a great home-cooked meal?
 Download these recipe apps, and you'll be cooking it up in no time

-If you haven’t realized it by now, this is where recipe apps come in very handy.
+If you haven’t realized it by now, this is where a recipe app comes in very handy.
 In some instances, you’ll have to endure ads (mostly in free apps), but in most cases, recipe apps are direct and to the point.
 They take you to the recipe, with a clear list of ingredients and how to prepare them.
 They have a photo with the finished product (which you hope you can match), and that’s it.
-Some apps even have set-by-set video instructions that will walk you through the cooking process.
+Some apps even have set-by-set video instructions to walk you through the cooking process.
 Unlike food blogs, you can choose to click on additional content.
-Plus, depending on the app, they have tons of other useful features.
-There are even apps dedicated to your dietary restrictions (plant-based/vegan, keto, etc.).
+Plus, depending on the app, they have many other valuable features.
+Some apps are dedicated to your dietary restrictions (plant-based/vegan, keto, etc.).

-In 2022 these apps are an example of how technology can work for you, not the other way around.
+In 2023 (almost 2024), these apps are an example of how technology can work for you, not vice versa.
 Note that some of the features described below may not be available in the apps that charge for a premium subscription.

 Kitchen Stories

-If you depend on visual aids for pretty much anything (which most of us do) then Kitchen Stories is the perfect app.
+If you depend on visual aids for pretty much anything (which most of us do), Kitchen Stories is the perfect app.
 Every recipe comes with step-by-step image guides, and some have video tutorials.
 They have an extensive recipe archive created by Kitchen Stories’ in-house chefs.
 You can save your favorite recipes and comment on them to give tips to other users.
-Another nice feature of this app is that it has a shopping list generator that you can export to your phone’s reminders.
+Another nice feature of this app is its shopping list generator that you can export to your phone’s reminders.
 Kitchen Stories focuses on simple meals with simple ingredients.
 There’s also a ton of original content in the form of articles and videos that you can use for inspiration.
-In our opinion, Kitchen Stories is by far the best option for a totally free app that doesn’t ask you to subscribe to a premium version.
+In our opinion, Kitchen Stories is the best option for a free app that doesn’t ask you to subscribe to a premium version.

 Price: Free